Survey operations for the Nigeria-Morocco Gas Pipeline project are currently underway.

 The project falls in line with the “Decade of Gas Master Plan” that Nigeria’s President Muhammadu Buhari launched in 2020, which seeks to bolster Nigeria’s gas production and gas exports despite a global transition to clean energy.

-Nigeria’s Petroleum Minister, Timipre Sylva, announced that the government of Nigeria contemplates supplying Europe with their gas using the Nigeria-Morocco gas pipeline.
+Nigeria’s Petroleum Minister, Timipre Sylva, announced that the government of Nigeria is contemplating supplying Europe with their gas using the Nigeria-Morocco gas pipeline.

 Morocco was planning to create a public company to manage the scheme involving the supply of natural gas from Nigeria through a pipeline that will cross over several African countries.